-- a.
-Upon notification by the District or Unitary Council [(Wales) [County Borough] OR [County Council]] that it is dealing with a complaint that a councillor or non-councillor with voting rights has breached the council's code of conduct, the Proper Officer shall, subject to standing order 11 above, report this to the council. - b.
-Where the notification in standing order 14(a) above relates to a complaint made by the Proper Officer, the Proper Officer shall notify the Chairman of Council of this fact, and the Chairman shall nominate another staff member to assume the duties of the Proper Officer in relation to the complaint until it has been determined [(England) and the council has agreed what action, if any, to take in accordance with standing order 14(d) below]. - c.
-The council may: - i. provide information or evidence where such disclosure is necessary to progress an investigation of the complaint or is required by law; - ii. seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - d.
-Upon notification by the District or Unitary Council that a councillor or noncouncillor with voting rights has breached the council's code of conduct, the council shall consider what, if any, action to take against him.
+- a) Upon notification by Basingstoke & Deane Borough Council that it is dealing with a complaint that a councillor or non-councillor with voting rights has breached the council's code of conduct, the Proper Officer shall, subject to standing order 11 above, report this to the council. - b) Where the notification in standing order 14(a) above relates to a complaint made by the Proper Officer, the Proper Officer shall notify the Chair of the Council of this fact, and the Chair shall nominate another staff member to assume the duties of the Proper Officer in relation to the complaint until it has been determined and the council has agreed what action, if any, to take in accordance with standing 14(d) below. - c) The council may: - i) provide information or evidence where such disclosure is necessary to progress an investigation of the complaint or is required by law; - ii) seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter. - d) Upon notification by Basingstoke & Deane Borough Council that a councillor or noncouncillor with voting rights has breached the council's code of conduct, the council shall consider what, if any, action to take against him/her.
 Such action excludes disqualification or suspension from office.

-15. Proper Officer
+15) Proper Officer